Spinal muscular atrophy (SMA) is a genetic condition. It affects the nerves that control muscle movement (the motor neurons).

-Types of SMA
+Types of spinal muscular atrophy

 The age at which symptoms start generally indicates how severe the condition is.
 For example, babies who have symptoms at birth have the most severe symptoms and most do not live beyond the age of two (type 1 SMA).

 People whose symptoms appear as adults may not develop severe disability and can have a normal life expectancy (type 4 SMA).
-It is important to note that the course of the disease may be different for each child and adult.
+It is important to note that the course of the condition may be different for each child and adult.

 The age of onset for SMA type 1 (also called infantile onset or Werdnig-Hoffmann disease) is birth to six months.
 Symptoms include:

 SMA type 2

-The age of onset for SMA type 2 (also called intermediate SMA) is seven to 18 months.
+The age of onset for SMA type 2 (also called intermediate SMA) is 7 to 18 months.
 Symptoms include:

 SMA type 3

 The age of onset for SMA type 3 (also called Kugelberg-Welander disease) is 18 months to 15 years.
 This is the mildest form of childhood-onset SMA.
 Symptoms include

 SMA type 4

 Life expectancy is normal and the muscles for swallowing and breathing are rarely affected.
 Only a small number of people eventually require wheelchair assistance.

 Other rare types of SMA

 SMA is a genetic condition caused by a change in a gene called 'survival motor neuron 1' (SMN1).
 Everybody has two copies of the SMN1 gene – one inherited from each parent.
-People with SMA have both copies of the SMN1 gene containing a change (which is often referred to as a 'mutation').
+People with SMA have a gene change in both copies of the SMN1 gene.
 This is what is called an 'autosomal recessive' inheritance.

-In order for carrier parents to have a child affected by SMA, both parents must pass the mutated SMN1 gene on to their child.
-If both parents are carriers, the likelihood of a child inheriting the disorder is 25 per cent, or one in four.
-About one in every 40 people is a carrier of the gene mutation that causes SMA.
+In order for carrier parents to have a child affected by SMA, both parents must pass on an SMN1 gene containing a change to their child.
+If both parents are carriers, the likelihood of a child inheriting the condition is 25 per cent, or one in four.
+About one in every 40 people is a carrier of the gene variation that causes SMA.

 The role of the SMN1 gene in the body is the production of a protein called Survival of Motor Neuron (SMN).
 If this protein isn’t produced in sufficient amounts, motor neurons start to die.
 Motor neurons are nerve cells in the spinal cord that send out nerve fibres to muscles throughout the body and control their movement.

 Complications of infantile spinal muscular atrophy